Adhesh148/Orthogonalization-Algo/README.md

 ### Why Orthogonalize ?

+Orthogonality also makes a difference in how statistical tests are run.
+Orthogonal models only have one way to estimate model parameters and to run statistical tests.
+Non-orthogonal models have several ways to do this, which means that the results can be more complicated to interpret.
+In general, more correlation between independent variables means that you should interpret result more cautiously.

 ### What are the common methods of orthogonalization ?
 * Classical Graham Scmidt (CGS)
 * Modified Graham Scmidt (MGS)